Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 #### Config

-Auto-purge behavior is controlled primarily by the ReplicationConfiguration option enableAutoPurge.
+Auto-purge behavior is controlled primarily by the ReplicationConfiguration option `enableAutoPurge`.
 Changing the state of this will impact only future replications; the replicator will not attempt to sync revisions that were auto purged on channel access removal.
 Clients wishing to sync previously removed documents must use the resetCheckpoint API to resync from the start.

 #### Example 11.
 Setting auto-purge